 Of the many dreams I dream, I think often of the chocolate shop.
 About 4 years ago, I became passionately involved with chocolate in the form of truffles.
 A dark chocolate sea salt truffle experiment for my sister in law turned into a new love that led to a colorful pinterest board and hours with the double burner.
-There's an art to it and it's so fun to test different flavors, bring in some whiskey, peppermint, lavender, peanut butter (mind you not together) and the confections start to abound.
+There's an art to it and it's so fun to test different flavors.
+Bring in some whiskey, peppermint, lavender, peanut butter (arguably, not together) and the confections start to abound.

 So my love of chocolate gave way to the dream of creating a truffle chocolate shop and then my love of design gave way to creating the space to feature such humble decadence.
 I took inspiration from other confection shops and also imagined the kind of environment fitting for enjoying chocolate.
 A place that was comfortable and cozy, textures and finishes that were collectively calming, but pops of color and vibrant prints to stimulate the senses.
 The name, pulled from the phrase 'Color Me Happy' suggests bright and bold, with the ultimate goal of creating a space for the joy of sharing and appreciating the edible art of truffles.

 This will be the first of many mood boards and as my first, I'll take a moment to explain what exactly a mood board is and its creative benefits.